mikelimazulu/SSH-Honeypot/README.md

 This repository is dedicated to the analysis and insights derived from data collected by our SSH Honeypot.
 It includes comprehensive analysis of IP addresses, usernames, passwords, login combinations, traffic patterns, and downloaded payloads by potential attackers.
 Our goal is to understand attack vectors, peak attack times, common credentials used by attackers, and overall trends in SSH-based threats.

 ## Scenario
 Our SSH honeypot is a software designed to simulate an SSH server.
 It's purposefully engineered to attract and interact with unauthorized users, typically cyber attackers or automated bots, who attempt to access SSH services on a network.
-This honeypot acts as a decoy, mimicking vulnerabilities to lure attackers, thereby protecting real servers by diverting attacks away from them.
+This honeypot acts as a decoy, mimicking vulnerabilities to lure attackers.

 ### Key Features
 Data Capture: It meticulously logs various types of data from each interaction, including: